OSHAA 30-Hours Diploma in Dyslexia Awareness Training

 • Teachers and Educators – Gain specialised strategies to support students with dyslexia and create inclusive learning environments.

-• Special Educational Needs (SEN) Coordinators and Learning Support Assistants – Develop expertise in identifying and assisting learners with dyslexia.
+• Special Educational Needs (SEN) Coordinators and Learning Support Assistants – Develop expertise in identifying and assisting participants with dyslexia.

 • Parents and Caregivers – Learn practical approaches to support children with dyslexia at home and in school.